 Wet N Wild (some vegan makeup)

 Wet N Wild is another affordable makeup brand that has a ton of vegan options (lipsticks for $2!).
-You can now tell which of Wet N Wild products are vegan as it’s clearly labelled on the store display and some product packaging, or find a full list on their website here.
+You can now tell which of Wet N Wild products are vegan as it’s clearly labelled on the store display and some product packaging, or find a full list here.

 Non-Cruelty-Free Makeup Drugstore Brands

 Avoid these brands as they continue to test on animals.